THE HUMAN FACTOR

 "Africa today is seen as the future of global innovation and entrepreneurship in areas from technology to the arts.
 Important questions about Africa’s new visibility include: Who is recognized as an expert?
 What is seen as innovative, and what knowledge is considered worth carrying forward?"

-M. Amah Edoh is an assistant professor of African studies in the SHASS-based Global Studies and Languages section.
+M. Amah Edoh is an assistant professor Anthropology and African studies in the MIT SHASS-based Anthropology section.
 Her research centers on the “African print” or “wax" cloth textile — a particular variety of which Edoh uses as a lens for examining Africa’s place on the world stage.
 While wax cloth is seen by many as the quintessential marker of African cultural identity, it has a thoroughly global history.

 Derived from batik, a Javanese manual textile printing technique that was mechanized in the late 19th century by Europeans, the material started being produced (in places like Holland and England) exclusively for West African markets at the turn of the 20th century.
 Today, the wax cloth made in Holland — known as "Dutch wax cloth," or just "Dutch wax" — is considered the most valuable variety of wax cloth in West Africa — especially in Togo, where Edoh conducts fieldwork.
 Edoh recently discussed Dutch wax cloth and the implications of her research with SHASS Communications.